-If your child needs to return to their EY Provision, your provider needs to plan.
+If your child needs to return to their childminder, your childminder needs to plan.
 They will be in contact to

 - Confirm when they will re-open.

 - Confirm your child's attendance.

 - Confirm pick-up and drop-off times.

 Please ensure travel accessories including buggies, car seats and scooters are not left in the setting premises, but rather in external buggy shelters if necessary.